yjzhang/uncurl_python/README.rst

 State Estimation
 ----------------

 The ``poisson_estimate_state`` function is used to estimate cell types using the Poisson Convex Mixture Model.
+It can take in dense or sparse matrices of reals or integers as input, and can be accelerated by parallelization.

-The ``nb_estimate_state`` function has a similar output, but uses a negative binomial distribution.
-These functions can be initialized using the outputs of Poisson clustering.
+The ``nb_estimate_state`` function has a similar output, but uses a negative binomial distribution, is much slower, and is not capable of dealing with sparse inputs.

+There are a number of different initialization methods and options for ``poisson_estimate_state``.
+By default, it is initialized using ``poisson_cluster``, but it can also be initialized using truncated SVD + K-means or just K-means.

 Example: